 - If periodical gameplay stutters do not get a solution, then it eventually shuffles around in memory, causing an error in the SuperFetch.

-- While one boot Windows the hard drive is often overpowered to load an array of applications all at the same time.
-Error occurs as Windows does not get the time to load all the requisite apps and services.
+- While one boots Windows the hard drive is often overpowered to load an array of applications all at the same time.
+An error occurs as Windows does not get the time to load all the requisite apps and services.

 - Often, issues associated with high HDD usage, degraded performance or high RAM usage, throughout heavy activities in RAM.

 Now, that you are well acquainted with the highlighted facts, try to avoid them in the future, to prevent SuperFetch from occasional awry.

 If you want to check, what effect SuperFetch brings to your system, then you can easily work your way out of it or avoid that source in the first place.
 However, you might find it even more difficult to spot the service when you first pull up the Task Manager.
 This is because, the sole purpose of this program is to allow Windows OS to maintain your regular apps and prevent abrupt crashing, and it does not even get listed in the process.
 It is difficult to monitor its work but when it creates technical glitches you can clearly feel it.
 However, if you still want to get to the process then, you have to look under the collection of generic “Service Host.”
 Scrolling through an exhaustive list of Service Host processes, you can get to ‘Service Host: Superfetch.’

 If you note that Service Host Superfetch is the reason behind high disk usage, then the only solution is to disable it.
 If you are worried that disabling this service will interrupt with the efficient functioning of your system, then that is a myth.